tjoyner/ofvioletsandlicorice/chapter21.md

 So it was expressed by Baravalle and Amalia had accepted.
 "You have no responsibility," she had said to Daniel, "I have an opportunity, I entrust it to you.
 It's the only one we have.
 One card, come what may."

-Daniel would have preferred that Amalia take her share of the responsibility and [felt bitter about temperaments that couldn't make concessions](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#amareggio).
+Daniel would have preferred that Amalia take her share of the responsibility, and [felt bitter about temperaments that couldn't make concessions](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#amareggio).

 "There is responsibility and I feel it," he had responded to Amalia, "you didn't remove it simply by saying that it isn't there, or that it's yours alone..."